Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138311.png) [Shipped for Breakfast]( https://retroachievements.org/achievement/125554)
 _Ship a total of 100 Eggs._

 For this, you will need chickens.
 The more chickens you have, the more eggs you will get.
 You will get one egg per chicken each day.
-Keep in mind that not feeding them, or leaving them out in the winter or rain can make the sick and they will not produce any eggs.
+Keep in mind that not feeding them, or leaving them out in the winter or rain can make them sick and they will not produce any eggs.
 Once you get 100 and ship them, you will get the achievement.

 =-----------------------------------------------------------=